 - Clerical and/or administrative duties, including data collection, and updates to office and advising resources;

-- Assist with education abroad fairs and orientations, including preparation and facilitation;
+- Assist with education abroad fairs, events, and orientations, including preparation and facilitation;

 - Assist with website maintenance;

 - Develop promotional materials and assist with other advertising initiatives;

 - Other projects as determined by the skill set of the Peer Advisor and the needs of the office.